Azure Private Link for Azure SQL Database and Azure Synapse Analytics

 which finally leads to the IP address for the private endpoint

 When you add a private endpoint connection, public routing to your logical server isn't blocked by default.
-In the Firewall and virtual networks pane, the setting Deny public network access is not selected by default.
+In the Firewall and virtual networks pane, the setting Deny public network access isn't selected by default.
 To disable public network access, ensure that you select Deny public network access.

 Disable public access to your logical server